 - Once your lettuce is ready for eating you can either remove the outer leaves and leave the stump (as the plant will continue to grow) or pull the whole juicy thing up in one and enjoy.

-We learnt the cautionary tale from Homer Simpson that, “You don’t make friends with salad”.
+We learned the cautionary tale from Homer Simpson, “You don’t make friends with salad”.
 We beg to differ.